ShenyuanLiang/SGM-net-master/README.md

     python compute_mean.py --model-path='~/' --model-type='a string value' --I=int ...
 ```
 #### Step 5 Inferences like graph geodescis and distance computation.
-- Please refer to [Guo](https://github.com/xiaoyangstat/statistical-shape-analysis-of-elastic-graphs.git) for the computations.
+- After getting the registrations from step 4, please refer to [Guo](https://github.com/xiaoyangstat/statistical-shape-analysis-of-elastic-graphs.git) for the computations.

 ## Acknowledgements
 Our code is inspired by this repo [Wang](https://github.com/Thinklab-SJTU/ThinkMatch.git).
 Please cite Guo and Wang's work if use our code.